 In the realm of office productivity software, no one has a significant presence as Microsoft Office.
 Redmond had produced a piece of software for just about every task necessary in the modern office, short of a few niches or specializations.
 Although, it’s not fair for the tech giant to hold all the cards.
 There are Microsoft Office alternatives, and you should know of them.

-MS Office apps like Word, Powerpoint, Excel, etc. have got so many features nowadays that it takes weeks of classes to learn the ins and outs of a single product (almost as many features as text editors).
+Microsoft Office apps like Word, Powerpoint, Excel, etc. have got so many features nowadays that it takes weeks of classes to learn the ins and outs of a single product (almost as many features as text editors).
 Then there’s the feature that most people aren’t so much a fan of, the price tag.
-Having said that, do you wish to know some great free Microsoft Office alternatives to make your tasks easier?
+With that said, do you wish to know some great free Microsoft Office alternatives in 2022 to make your tasks easier?

 Google is known for its omnipresence in all things technology, there are few places Google hasn’t touched, and the office isn’t one of them.
-Google’s own set of web apps can be used as the best alternative to Microsoft Office apps as they are available for free and their cloud-based nature doesn’t need you to go through a tedious installation process.
+Its own set of Google Docs web apps can be used as the best alternative to Microsoft Office apps as they are available for free, and their cloud-based nature doesn’t need you to go through a tedious installation process.